This is one of a two-part series. You can also learn how to automate the deployment of FeathersJS apps to Heroku.

 project.

-Enter the name of the branch where your code is housed on GitHub.
-Then click Set Up Project.
+Enter the name of the branch your code is on, then click Set Up Project.

-Your first build process will start running and complete successfully!
+Your first build will start running and complete successfully!

-One of the major selling points of FeathersJS is that it makes it easy to build prototypes in minutes and production-ready apps in days.
+One of the benefits of FeathersJS is that it makes it easy to build prototypes in minutes and production-ready apps in days.
 Without writing a line of code, you already have an API endpoint to handle registration and authentication.
 You also have endpoints to get all users, update a user, and delete a user.
 The API includes these endpoints:

 GET /users